Afrith11/ArcoDocumentation/Content.md

       The recruitment order serves as a formal request to the HR department or recruitment team to start the process of sourcing, interviewing, and ultimately selecting suitable candidates for the specified job opening(s).
 It plays a pivotal role in ensuring that the hiring process aligns with the organization’s strategic objectives and staffing needs.

+## Active Recruitment Order
+      An Active Recruitment Order represents the current status of the recruitment request which turns into recruitment order, when the company accepted the request.
+It states the progress of the order in which stage is going on.
+The Recruitment requested company may often verify their order whether it is active or inactive.